cmcoffee/snugforge/csvp/README.md

 ```go
 func IsReadError(err error) bool
 ```
-Returns true if error is generatored from reading the CSV.
+IsReadError reports whether err is a row read error.
+It checks if the error is of type rowReadError.

 #### func  IsRowError

 ```go
 func IsRowError(err error) bool
 ```
-Returns true if error is generated from processing the row of the CSV.
+IsRowError checks if an error is a rowProcessError.
+It returns true if the error is of type rowProcessError, otherwise it returns false.

 #### type CSVReader